Search

 How to Remember Things at Work: 7 Easy Tips

-As we go through these tips, please understand that there’s no special order.
+As we go through these tips, please understand that there’s no special order to my recommendations.
 But I’ve included them all because they work together holistically.

-In other words, the more you can attend to each, the more you’ll see your mental clarity increase across the board.
-This is important to understand because the exact nature of memory is itself just one part of what it takes to stop forgetting things.
+In other words, the more you can attend to each tip I share below, the more you’ll see your mental clarity increase across the board in a healthy way.
+The holistic approach I’m offering as a memory expert with ample work experience at three universities around the world is important to understand because the exact nature of memory is itself just one part of what it takes to stop forgetting things.

 One: Use Checklists Like a Pilot